Rite of Election & Call to Continuing Conversion Sunday, March 13, 2022 | 1:00pm St. Francis Xavier Cathedral, Green Bay, WI

-- Catechumens (Not Baptized Adults, ages 7+): Catechumens are those who are unbaptized and will be receiving the Sacraments of Baptism, Confirmation, and First Communion at Easter.
-They will participate in the Rite of Election.
+Catechumens, (Not Baptized Adults, ages 7+), those who are unbaptized and will be receiving the Sacraments of Baptism, Confirmation, and First Communion at Easter, participate in the Rite of Election.
 Following the Rite of Election, they will no longer be referred to as Catechumens but as the Elect.
 [Catechumens must be accompanied by their Godparent]

-- Candidates for Full Communion (Baptized Christian seeking the Full Communion of the Catholic Church; No First Communion/Confirmation): Candidates in RCIA are those who are validly baptized.
+Candidates for Full Communion, (Baptized Christian seeking the Full Communion of the Catholic Church; No First Communion/Confirmation), are those who are validly baptized.
 They will be entering into full communion with the Church at Easter by receiving the Sacraments of Confirmation and First Communion.
 They will participate in the Call to Continuing Conversion which is held combined with the Rite of Election.
 [Catechumens should be accompanied by their Sponsor]

-- Confirmation Candidates (Catholic; Baptized, First Communion, Not Confirmed): Baptized Catholics who have received First Communion, but for some reason were never confirmed, are not the same as Candidates in the RCIA for full communion.
-While their formation may have been tied to the parish's candidates and catechumens' formation within RCIA, they are already in communion with the Church.
-They do not participate in the Rite of Sending, the Rite of Election/Call to Continuing Conversion (unless they are there to be present in support of the Parish's candidates/catechumens), Scrutinies, and/or Presentations.]
+Confirmation Candidates, (Catholic; Baptized, First Communion, Not Confirmed).
+Baptized Catholics who have received First Communion, but for some reason were never confirmed, are not the same as Candidates in the RCIA for full communion.
+While their formation may be tied to the parish's Candidates and Catechumens' formation within RCIA, they are already in communion with the Church.
+They do not participate in the Rite of Sending, the Rite of Election/Call to Continuing Conversion (unless they are there to be present in support of the Parish's candidates/catechumens), Scrutinies, and/or Presentations.

 Parish Rite of Sending (to the Rite of Election)